All Episodes Plain Text

 Good morning, Ms. Greenberg.

-I've enjoyed listening to you and I'm glad you're participating in the system by forming a group.
+I've enjoyed listening to you, and I'm glad you're participating in the system by forming a group.

 However, you seem to be completely against the incoming administration.

-I would like to know what do you think about the immigration policy of the current administration that allowed so many people into this country and put them into the states
+I would like to know what do you think about the immigration policy of the current administration that allowed so many people into this country and put them into the states so the states have to support them.

-What I think is that we have got a broken legislative system that creates the kind of checkpoints that mean that Congress is not able to flexibly adapt and respond to crises in order to address real and pressing needs for Americans and immigrants alike,
+What I think is that we have got a broken legislative system that creates the kind of checkpoints that mean that Congress is not able to flexibly adapt and respond to crises in order to address real and pressing needs for Americans and immigrants alike, right?

-What I think is that If we had the kind of functioning system that was able to adjust and recognize that a significant number of people are coming in to make sure that cities had the support that they needed to handle that influx,
+What I think is that if we had the kind of functioning system that was able to adjust and recognize that a significant number of people are coming in to make sure that cities had the support that they needed to handle that influx, and that it was able to craft a coherent response that both observed our obligations under international law and helped to support the people who are working collectively to support this folks arriving, then we would be in a really different situation right now.

 Good morning.

-I've been a Democrat all my life, and it's kind of amusing how the Democrats are saying they are for the American public, people, which they are not.
+And it's kind of amusing how the Democrats are saying they're, you know, for the American public people, which they are not.

-They don't care about us and letting in millions of immigrants that has harmed, murdered, frightened people to stay in their own house or apartments.
+I mean, it's evident, seriously, you know, they don't care about us and letting in millions of immigrants that has harmed, murdered, frightened people to stay in their own house or apartments, and we're taking care of them.

-They said the Democrats helped to help the poor people.
+I grew up with a mom and four siblings, and the government helped us, and they said the Democrats helped to help the poor people.

 And I thought, okay, I love the Democrats.